This is the multi-page printable view of this section. Click here to print.

 Policy

-On the Auto-Scaling Group List page, you can check the policy list of the selected resource and add or manage policies if necessary.
+On the Auto-Scaling Group List page, you can view the policy list of the selected resource and, if needed, add or manage policies.

 |---|---|